 A Service Component’s SoC must identify which OP-SAC criteria are applicable (i.e. are within the service’s scope) and for those criteria must state how conformity with them is achieved.

-The concept of a Service Component is intended to permit flexibility with a Full Service who’s Provider which may choose to operate their service core as the basis for multiple service offerings using different Service Components (e.g. to satisfy different market sectors or to permit operations in different jurisdictions).
+The concept of a Service Component is intended to permit flexibility with a Full Service whose Provider which may choose to operate their service core as the basis for multiple service offerings using different Service Components (e.g. to satisfy different market sectors or to permit operations in different jurisdictions).
 This approach allows significant flexibility in how services are developed by no longer imposing a specific dominance of any particular aspect of the service’s provision.

 Applicants for Service Component Approval must justify the selection of OP-SAC criteria to which they have elected to conform – the ARB, in assessing an application, shall review the scope of the SoC and shall have the right to ask the Applicant to justify their scope.

-The operator of an Approved Service Component is entitled to market their service as being Kantara (Component)-Approved to any parties but, where the consumer of that service is not another Kantara-Approved Service (whether Component or Full), Kantara Initiative shall make no claims, nor make any warranties, nor have any interest or liability whatsoever.
+The operator of an Approved Service Component is entitled to market their service as being Kantara (Component)-Approved to any parties but, where the consumer of that service is not another Kantara-Approved Service (whether Component or Full), Kantara Initiative shall make no claims, nor make any warranties, nor have any interest or liability whatsoever as to the aggregate service, nor to any other non-Approved services.

 Full Service Assessments